-Action 8 supports a co-located CSW, which is a joint agreement between the District at DCFS.
+Action 8 supports a co-located CSW, which was brought about through collaboration with the District and DCFS.
 The CSW is assigned foster youth at both Sundown Elementary and Quartz Hill Elementary.
 With fluctuating foster youth in the area, the consistency of this service has been a challenge.
 The District will continue to evaluate the effectiveness of this service moving forward; although, the students that are still enrolled and benefiting from this service show positive impact.
 Therefore, our partnership with DCFS and the co-located CSW will continue.

-Additional Supports

-Action 6: Intensive Behavior Support
+Additional Supports Action 6: Intensive Behavior Support